-3) Visual evidence: Show us the influential scene from the film by including either a static screenshot in your WordPress essay.
+3) Visual evidence: Show us an influential scene from the film by including a static screenshot in your WordPress essay.

 5) Source citations: Provide a full citation the film and other sources you refer to using any scholarly citation format (such as Chicago-style notes, or APA/MLA in-line citations with a bibliography).

 6) Remember to select the correct category for your post, as described in our syllabus.